 During the 2018 state legislative session, JOTF will support the following legislative and budget initiatives that promote ACCESS to education, training and employment advancement opportunities for low-wage, low-skill workers and job-seekers, the successful reentry of workers with a criminal record, workplace benefits and supports, and best-practice hiring policies.

 HB 1 - Maryland Healthy Working Families Act - Earned Sick Days

-Everyone gets sick and everyone deserves time to recover without risking their economic stability, yet 41 percent of American workers are unable to earn paid sick days.
-In Maryland, more than 700,000 of our neighbors are forced to make impossible choices: Go to work sick, send an ill child to school or daycare, or stay home and sacrifice much-needed income or, worse, risk job loss.
-When looking only at low-wage earners – the people who can least afford to take unpaid time off from work when sick – that number jumps to 80 percent.
+Everyone gets sick and everyone deserves time to recover without risking their economic stability, yet 40 percent of American workers are unable to earn paid sick days.
+Amongst low-wage workers, the people who can least afford to take unpaid time off when sick, nearly 80 percent lack access to this basic benefit.
+In Maryland, more than 700,000 of our neighbors are forced to make impossible choices: go to work sick, send an ill child to school or daycare, or stay home and sacrifice much-needed income or, worse, risk job loss.

 Each year approximately 15,000 inmates return from prison to communities across Maryland.
 Their criminal record and low education levels are enormous barriers to mainstream employment.
 By adopting policies that will promote the long-term employment of former inmates, we can help ensure that these Marylanders find legitimate work, contribute to the economy, and turn their lives around.